Fiona-T/knot-art/README.md

 ## Credits
 ---
 ### Code
+### Content
+- The full list of counties in the Republic of Ireland for the 'counties' dropdown list for adding/editing a market was sourced from [Wikipedia](https://en.wikipedia.org/wiki/List_of_Irish_counties_by_area)
+- The list of Dublin postcode areas for the same dropdown list was sourced from [Wikipedia](https://en.wikipedia.org/wiki/List_of_Dublin_postal_districts#County_Dublin_(A41_%E2%80%93_K78))
+- The description for each product in the shop was written by the developer
+- It should be noted that the 'markets' listed in the Markets page are all fictional and as such the website urls are fictional also.

 ### Media
 - The hero image on the home page is by [Liligance](https://unsplash.com/@liligancephotography?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/photos/5zpH2y7v4aA)
 - The image in the 'About Us' section on the home page is by [Ga](https://unsplash.com/@neringa?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/photos/RBerxXPnZPE)